python/cpython/Doc/library/stdtypes.rst

 .. method:: dict.values()

-   Return a copy of the dictionary's list of values.
-See the note for :meth:`mapping.items`.
+   Return an iterator over the dictionary's values.
+See the note for :meth:`dict.items`.

 .. _bltin-file-objects: